KamiFin/EVMVolumeMaker/README.md

-# Blockchain Trading and Recovery Tools
+# EVM Chains | Trading and Recovery Tools

 A collection of Python scripts for automated trading and fund recovery on various blockchain networks.
 This project includes tools for volume making, token sniping, and wallet recovery operations.